 [insert thoughts here to this question]

+Increased participation from new communities, Longevity of participation Nicole, Eco Services

+Number of additional participants, and hopefully a steady stream of new ideas or perspectives in the CAEEC/WG processes.

+New perspectives and insights from new members, adding to the value of the WG output; ·# of new JEDI participants making productive contributions in CAEECC meetings

 How might success be measured?
 For example, number of under-represented perspectives in WG, number of those under-represented perspectives supported via the Compensation Pilot?